DonaldWhyte/mocking-in-rust-using-double/contents.md

 [NEXT SECTION]
-## 5. Rust Limitations
+## 5. Limitations

 [NEXT]
 TODO: mention that the vision for this library that this must be usable in `stable`

 TODO: there exist many other mocking libraries that use nightly compiler plugins

-TODO: this makes supporting some features difficutl
+TODO: this makes supporting some features difficult

 [NEXT]